Code generation for MIC32 (Hello, Engee!)

 title = "ЗДР, ENGEE! ")

-As can be seen from the modelled graph, the formation of the coded message is successful and according to the specified rules.
-Now we can proceed to code generation and execution of the model code on the target device.
+As can be seen from the simulated graph, the encoded message is generated successfully and according to the specified rules.
+Now you can proceed to code generation and model code execution on the target device.

 engee.generate_code( "$(@__DIR__)/mik32_blink.engee",